linzhangUCA/3421tpl-wall_bouncer/README.md

 # Project - Wall Bouncing Robot

 This is the first project in Robotics 1 class.
-In this project, we will:
+In this project, we will make a Roomba-like robot.
+The robot is expected to maneuver in a closed room without hitting the walls.
+The outcomes of this project are expected as follows:
 - Build a mobile robot with processors, actuators and sensors that are introduced in the class.
 - Write Python code to realize the wall bouncing robot.
 - Use a `.sh` file to automatically run a program after booting up the RaspberryPi.